mllobere/digital-painting/README.md

 Intro
 --------
 I am starting this project which has been in my head for a long time now.
-I like drawing/painting, and am also a software developper, I always thought it could be a good idea to combine the real world of painting with the quite mechanic side of the computer world.
+I like drawing/painting, and am also a software developper, I always thought it could be a good idea to combine the real world of painting with the electronic/mechanic side of the computer world.

 Ideas behind
 ------------------